 The lack of help with the macros is just one example of how Zoho Desk doesn’t feel as intuitive as other helpdesk solutions we’ve looked at.
 There are many different links and buttons scattered all over the dashboard, and it feels a bit overwhelming to find your way around.
 Some of the links and buttons are also tiny and thus difficult to read.

 Zoho Desk is a bit different from other helpdesk software providers in that it provides different levels of support.
 There are three tiers, with the first being free and the other two costing either 20% or 25% of your license fee.

 The free option only offers live chat and toll-free phone support during business hours, while the others offer those options for 24 hours.
+You can also e-mail or raise a request in the self-service portal.
+Zoho Desk claim the maximum response time for this is 24 hours.
 The Enterprise plan is available seven days a week as opposed to the five days for the Premium plan.

 The two paid plans introduce remote and configuration assistance and product onboarding.
 Meanwhile, the Enterprise plan gives you your own account manager, along with a quarterly report on your usage of features, with suggestions on how to optimize your business processes.

-LiveAgent (opens in new tab) is another option with a free plan that has no limit on agents, while paid plans go from $15/agent/month up to $39/agent/month.
+LiveAgent is another option with a free plan that has no limit on agents, while paid plans go from $9/agent/month up to $69/agent/month.
 Like Zoho Desk and Freshdesk, as you move up through the plans, more features are added to those available from the previous level.